maddsua/templater/readme.md

 ## Config file properties:

-1. `sourceDir` : Directory to look for templates
+1. `srcDir` : Directory to look for templates

 2. `destDir` : Destination directory or simply output